DonBraulio/tuneo/README.md

  - Smooth & Interactive UI: Built with [Skia](https://shopify.github.io/react-native-skia/) and [Reanimated 3](https://docs.swmansion.com/react-native-reanimated/).
  - Cross-Platform: Runs on both iOS and Android with a shared codebase.
  - Native Audio Modules: Uses custom built Swift (iOS) and Kotlin (Android) modules for microphone access.
  - **Open Source:** No ads, no paywalls—just a functional and efficient tuner.
-You're welcome to donate though :)
+Sponsors/donations are welcome to support development!

+## 🤓 Technical Rationale

-### Why the New Architecture?
+### Why Use React Native's New Architecture?

 This project demonstrates a use case that would be impractical with the old React Native bridge.
 The new TurboModules allow direct and efficient communication between JavaScript, native modules and C++, avoiding performance bottlenecks caused by JSON serialization.

 Additionally, Skia and Reanimated 3 enable a game-like, smooth UI that updates in real-time without lag—something difficult to achieve with standard React Native views.

 ### Why React Native in the first place?
-This project was developed with a fraction of the effort that would be necessary using alternatives, because it combines a high-level language like Typescript/JSX that allows very fast development cycles, with low-level and native modules for compute-intensive tasks like signal processing, drawing, and animations.
+This project was developed with a fraction of the effort that would be necessary using alternatives, because it combines a high-level language (Typescript/JSX) that allows very fast development cycles, with low-level modules (C++/Swift/Kotlin) for performance in tasks like signal processing, drawing, and animations.

 Also, the codebase for iOS and Android is shared, except for the microphone access native modules, which are very small and were generated using AI tools for the most part, because I didn't have time to dive deeper in Swift and Kotlin 😁.
-Even the C++ signal processing module works on both platforms out of the box.
+The C++ signal processing module is cross-platform by design, requiring no modifications for iOS and Android.

 ## ⚙️ How It Works
 If you are a developer and want to dive in, here's the basics you need to know: